OdianoseAnon/DG-Library/README.md

-DG Library uses Open Library API to get users the book and cover data they need
+DG Library uses GoogleBooks API to get users the book and cover data they need